oracle/terraform-provider-oci/website/docs/d/load_balancer_backend_sets.html.markdown

 		**Notes:**
 		*  [RFC 6265 - HTTP State Management Mechanism](https://www.ietf.org/rfc/rfc6265.txt) describes client and browser behavior when the domain attribute is present or not present in the `Set-cookie` header.

 		If the value of the `Domain` attribute is `example.com` in the `Set-cookie` header, the client includes the same cookie in the `Cookie` header when making HTTP requests to `example.com`, `www.example.com`, and `www.abc.example.com`.
-If the `Domain` attribute is not present, the client returns the cookie only for the domain to which the origianl request was made.
+If the `Domain` attribute is not present, the client returns the cookie only for the domain to which the original request was made.
 		*  Ensure that this attribute specifies the correct domain value.
 If the `Domain` attribute in the `Set-cookie` header does not include the domain to which the original request was made, the client or browser might reject the cookie.
 As specified in RFC 6265, the client accepts a cookie with the `Domain` attribute value `example.com` or `www.example.com` sent from `www.example.com`.
 It does not accept a cookie with the `Domain` attribute `abc.example.com` or `www.abc.example.com` sent from `www.example.com`.

 		Example: `example.com`